 What is the fundamental issue?

 Insurers have responded to major natural catastrophes by raising insurance rates, reducing coverage and declining to write new or renewal policies.
-NAR supports the development of federal disaster public policies that emphasize prevention, preparedness and the proactive reduction of risk but include emergency aid for disaster victims.
+NAR supports the development of federal disaster public policies that emphasize prevention, preparedness and the proactive reduction of risk but continue to include emergency aid for disaster victims.

 I am a real estate professional.
 What does this mean for my business?